OfficeDev/Microsoft-Teams-Samples/samples/graph-pinned-messages/csharp/README.md

 # This is a sample application which demonstrates how to pin messages in chat using Graph api.

 This is an sample application which displays all the pinned messages in group chat.
-It also demonstrates how to pin new message in the chat.\
+It also demonstrates how to pin new message in the chat.

-- **Interaction with app**
+## Included Features
+* Teams SSO (Tabs)
+* MSAL.js 2.0 support
+* Pinned Messages
+* Graph API

+## Interaction with app
 ![pinned-messages ](GraphPinnedMessage/Images/pinned-messages.gif)

 ## Prerequisites